---------

 Jerry Foster also runs a nice website at www.canerod.com/rodmakers which archives much useful info for those interested in making fine bamboo fishing rods.

-The CALCULATORS ON-LINE CENTER: This is a great site!!!!!!!!
+The CALCULATORS ON-LINE CENTER: This is a great site!!

 Doug Hansen = www.hansenwheel.com = builder of horse drawn carriages.